-section to review all the activities and resources available to
+theme to view all the activities and resources available to

-Note: It would be wonderful to have real pumpkins for the children to see, touch and smell for these activities and try to wear orange during the activities.
+Note: It would be wonderful to have real pumpkins for the children to see, touch and smell for these activities and try to wear something orange during the activities.

 children could set up pumpkins to do a still life

 Color Practice: Make sure to identify colors and shapes associated with the painting and how the color orange is obtained by mixing red and yellow.